kmf/todotxt_cli_date_add_week_number/README.md

 Results in the line

-`nn YYYY-MM-DD This is my new task`
+`nn YYYY-MM-DD This is my new task week:YYYY_U`

+`08 2020-07-27 This is my new task week:2020_31`

-be added to the `todo.txt` file where `nn` is the task number and `YYYY-MM-DD` is the creation date.
+be added to the `todo.txt` file where `nn` is the task number and `YYYY-MM-DD` is the creation date and a key value pair with year and week number `week:YYYY_U`